SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

 Since the trace of nilpotent operators is always $0$, taking the trace eliminates the terms $j>0$, and we deduce that around $s_0$,

 We have already seen that the range of $\Pi_{s_0}$ is the direct sum of the spaces

 for $\hat{\psi}(\lambda-\zeta) = s_0$. \end{proof}

 In the case that $f\neq 1$, the singularities could become more complicated because $f$ could interact with the Jordan blocks of $R$.
-We can now turn to the proof of Theorem \ref{formuledebowen}: \begin{proof}[Proof of Theorem \ref{formuledebowen}] If suffices to assume $f\geq 0$.
+We can now turn to the proof of Theorem \ref{thm:formuledebowenintro}: \begin{proof}[Proof of Theorem \ref{thm:formuledebowenintro}] We want to prove the convergence for any $f\in C^0(\mc M)$, but it suffices to prove the statement for $f\geq 0$ and $f\in C^\infty(\mc M)$ (first we can write $f = f_1-f_2+if_3-if_4$ with positive continuouse functions $f_i$ and then approximate each of the function by a positive smooth function in $\|\cdot \|_\infty$ norm).
 We will use some estimates from the proof of \cite[Proposition 5.4]{BGHW20}.
-Let $\nu\in \mc{D}'(\W)$ be the measure\footnote{$\mc{D}'(\mc{W})$ denotes the space of distributions on the open cone $\mc{C}$.}
+Let $\nu\in \mc{D}'(\W)$ be the measure\footnote{$\mc{D}'(\mc{W})$ denotes the space of distributions on the open cone $\mc{W}$.}